How to maintain ongoing quality care from your nanny

-Nannies often become an integral part of a family's household, which makes it even more necessary to evaluate your family’s needs as time goes on.
+When you hire a nanny, she often becomes an integral part of a family's household, which makes it even more necessary to evaluate your family’s needs as time goes on.
 Schedule regular "performance reviews" or “check ins” with your nanny, similar to your own reviews at work.
-These recurring sit-downs -- which can be scheduled weekly, monthly, or yearly -- will lay the foundation for open communication and mutual understanding.
+These recurring sit-downs — which can be scheduled weekly, monthly, or yearly — will lay the foundation for open communication and mutual understanding.

-Here are a few concrete review points to include in your evaluation:
+Here are a few concrete review points to include in your nanny evaluation:

 - Does your nanny pick up your kids from school on time?

 - Can you rely on her to get them to appointments/lessons on time?

 - If your nanny is live-out, does she arrive on time?

 - Has your nanny received any certifications/trainings that you discussed upon hiring?